mrtazz/katana/README.md

 ## Thanks
-[@technoweenie][4] for the awesome guillotine and [@roidrage][5] for [s3itch][6] from which somehow get me started on wanting an own URL shortener.
+[@technoweenie][4] for the awesome guillotine and [@roidrage][5] for [s3itch][6] which somehow got me started wanting a personal URL shortener.

 [1]: http://heroku.com
 [2]: http://redistogo.com